davidemerson/jpmapper-lidar/README.md

 JPMapper automatically detects and optimizes for your system's capabilities:

-- **CPU Cores**: Auto-detects available CPU cores and uses up to 75% for rasterization tasks and 90% for analysis tasks
+- **CPU Cores**: Auto-detects available CPU cores and uses up to 50% for rasterization tasks (capped at 16 workers) and 90% for analysis tasks
-- **Memory**: Monitors available RAM and adjusts worker processes to prevent memory exhaustion
+- **Memory**: Monitors available RAM and adjusts worker processes to prevent memory exhaustion (3GB per worker estimate)
 - **GDAL Cache**: Dynamically sets GDAL cache size to 25% of available memory (capped at 4GB) for optimal raster processing

 ### Parallel Processing